polyglot-compiler/JLang/docs/developer-guide.md

 Object Layout
 -------------

-Objects are layed out with a pointer to the dispatch vector, followed by the fields, as shown below.
+Objects are laid out with a pointer to the dispatch vector, followed by the fields, as shown below.
 The fields are ordered by class first, and within a class are in lexicographical order.

 | Dispatch Vector Pointer |